abnurkan/HNG_STAGE3_API_TEST/README.md

 ### I. Introduction

-This document outlines the API and database design for a comprehensive SaaS platform.
+This document outlines the API and database design for a comprehensive Software platform.
 The platform includes features such as user authentication, organization management, payments, messaging, and various user-centric functionalities.

 API Documentation: OpenAPI 3.0.0
 ### II.
 API Design